On Inflation and Reheating Features in the Higgs-$R^2$ Model: The Higgs- Inflation: Features in The Inflationary Stage

 \subsection{The multi-field inflation and slow-roll parameters}

-In this subsection, we will discuss the case of multi-field inflation and then simplify it into the Higgs-$R^2$ model later in the next section.
+In this subsection, we will discuss the case of multi-field inflation and then simplify it into the Higgs-$R^2$ model later in the next subsection.
 We start by writing the action with $d$ number of scalar fields $\psi^a$ ($a=1,2,3,...d$) as

 where $R$ is the Ricci scalar with metric tensor $g_{\mu \nu}$ (and determinant $g$).
-We also have the field metric $\gamma_{ab}$, which correspond to the mixing kinetic terms. $U(\psi)$ is the potential with the function of $\psi^a$.
+We also have the field metric $\gamma_{ab}$, corresponding to the mixing kinetic terms. $U(\psi)$ is the potential with the function of $\psi^a$.
 We also use $M_p=1/\sqrt{8\pi G}$ as the reduced Planck mass.

-In order to obtain the equation of motions, we take the field to be only time dependent as $\psi^a(\textbf{x},t)=\psi_0^a(t)$, hence we can write three background equations:
+To obtain the equation of motions, we take the field to be only time-dependent as $\psi^a(\textbf{x},t)=\psi_0^a(t)$, hence we can write three background equations: